vinayakumarr/vinayakumarr.github.io/_includes/cv.md

 + Swapna G, Soman KP and Vinayakumar R, "Automated detection of Atrial Fibrillation using deep learning techniques", <a href='http://iccids2018.ncuindia.edu/' target='_blank'> ICCIDS 2018</a>

-+ Swapna G, Soman KP and Vinayakumar R, "Diabetes: Automated detection of diabetes using CNN and CNN-LSTM network and heart rate signals", <a href='http://iccids2018.ncuindia.edu/' target='_blank'> ICCIDS 2018</a>
++ Swapna G, Soman KP and Vinayakumar R, "Diabetes: Automated detection of diabetes using CNN and CNN-LSTM network and heart rate signals", <a href='http://iccids2018.ncuindia.edu/' target='_blank'> ICCIDS 2018</a> (Accepted)

 + Anson Simon, Vinayakumar R, Sowmya V and Soman K P, "Shallow CNN with LSTM Layer for Tuberculosis Detection in Microscopic Images", <a href='http://iccids2018.ncuindia.edu/' target='_blank'> RCDDS 2018</a>